xrdocs/segment-routing/_conferences/20250213-cleur-nebius-srv6-usid-dc-frontend-to-peering.md

 }
 </style>

-At Cisco Live 2025 in Amsterdam, multiple sessions explored various SRv6 uSID topics.
+At the Cisco Live 2025 event in Amsterdam, multiple sessions explored various SRv6 uSID topics.
 Discover the free collection of on-demand sessions at the [Cisco Live On-Demand Library](https://www.ciscolive.com/on-demand/on-demand-library.html).

 In one of the sessions, **Alexey Gorovoy of [Nebius](https://nebius.com)**, presented their SRv6 design case study: “SRv6 uSID DC Frontend to Peering”, explaining how SRv6 provides simplicity and unification, building a bridge from the Cloud Gateway to the Internet Border, all the way across the data center and WAN domains.